 - 4.5.6 Evaluation of the Vendor's Proposed Method of Performance and Sample Inspection: Proposals will be subjectively evaluated based on the offeror's distinctive plan for performing the requirements of the RFP.
 Therefore, the offeror should present a written narrative, which demonstrates the method or manner in which the offeror proposes to satisfy these requirements.
 The language of the narrative should be straightforward and limited to facts, solutions to problems, and plans of action.
 The County will be evaluating the offeror's adherence to mandatory performance requirements as well as other features of the offeror's proposed approach to performing the work described herein. - a.
 Offerors are cautioned about the use of specific words in the RFP.
-Where the words "must" or "must" are used, they signify a required minimum function of system capacity that will heavily impact the offeror's final response rating.
+Where the words "must" or "shall" are used, they signify a required minimum function of system capacity that will heavily impact the offeror's final response rating.
 Where the words "should," "may" or "desired" are used, they signify that the feature or capacity is desirable but not mandatory; therefore, the specifications in question will possess minimal impact on the offeror's final response rating. - b.
 The method by which the proposed method of performance is written will be left to the discretion of the offeror.
 However, the offeror should address each specific paragraph and subparagraph of the specifications by paragraph and page number as an item for discussion.
-Immediately below these numbers, write descriptions of how, when, by whom, with what, to what degree, why, where, etc, the requirements will be satisfied. - 4.5.7 Samples: Boone County reserves the right to request samples as part of the evaluation process, i.e., before any contract award(s) is made.
-Boone County also reserves the right not to request a sample for evaluation if the County is otherwise familiar with the offeror's work, or deems a sample unnecessary for further evaluation.
-Boone County will provide data electronically to the offeror, and the offeror must be required to convert the image to microfilm and return it to the County for inspection.
-The offeror must understand and agree that all samples must be furnished free of expense to the County, and that the sample will not be returned by the County. - 4.5.8 Rejection / Withdrawal of Proposals Response: - a.
+Immediately below these numbers, write descriptions of how, when, by whom, with what, to what degree, why, where, etc., the requirements will be satisfied. - 4.5.7 Samples: The vendor is strongly encouraged to submit samples of completed scanning work as part of their proposal with a "before" and "after" view similar to the work the County requests in this RFP.
+If not submitted, Boone County reserves the right to request samples as part of the evaluation process, i.e., before any contract award(s) is made.
+Boone County also reserves the right not to request a sample for evaluation if the County is otherwise familiar with the offeror's work or deems a sample unnecessary for further evaluation.
+The County reserves the right to request that the vendor create a sample in which case the County will provide data electronically to the offeror, and the offeror must be able to convert the image to microfilm and return it to the County for inspection within the time-frame specified by the County.
+Failure to provide a sample may negatively impact the evaluation of the offeror's proposal.
+The offeror must understand and agree that all samples must be furnished free of expense to the County, and that the sample will not be returned by the County.

+4.5.8 Rejection / Withdrawal of Proposals Response:

+a.
 Rejection of Proposals: The right is reserved by the County at its discretion to reject any or all proposals or parts thereof.
+The County

-The County reserves the right to waive defects or informalities, to negotiate with offerors and to accept the proposal deemed to be in the best interest of the County.
+- reserves the right to waive defects or informalities, to negotiate with offerors and to accept the proposal deemed to be in the best interest of the County. - b.

-- b.
 Withdrawal of Proposals: Proposals may be withdrawn on written request from the offeror at the address shown in the solicitation prior to the time of acceptance. - c.
 Negligence on the part of the offeror in preparing the proposal confers no right of withdrawal after the time fixed for the acceptance of the proposals.

-VENDOR RESPONSE AND PRICING PAGES
+5. VENDOR RESPONSE AND PRICING PAGES